-As mentioned in previous posts, the small bits of sediment that make it into the tank after pre-filtration will typically either sink to the bottom of the tank to form the biofilm or float to the top of the water level.
-Very little particulate remains suspended at this point.
-Using a floating filter allows you to draw water from this area between the surface level and the bottom as the actual filter sits below the float as shown above.
-Typically rainwater is drawn from 6-8" below the surface and as such avoids the majority of particulate.
+As mentioned in previous posts, the small bits of sediment that make it into the tank after pre-filtration will typically either sink to the bottom of the tank to form the bio film or float to the top of the water level.
+As shown above, using an overflow device can help to remove those floating particles from the surface of the water, while also allowing excess water an exit path.

 A few things to consider when installing an overflow:

 - Match the overflow pipe size to the inlet pipe size.
 This makes sure the overflow can keep up with the incoming water if your tank is full of water.
 Example: If you have a 4" inlet to your tank, you'll want your overflow to be 4".

 - Ensure that the overflow pipe is installed at a lower elevation than the inlet pipe.
 In most instances, you want to make sure that the overflow is a minimum of half the pipe diameter below the inlet pipe.
 This allows for overflow before backing up into the pre-tank filter/inlet pipe.

 - Make sure the overflow has a lip/bevel.
 It is recommended to have some sort of angle on the pipe that the water exits through.
 This creates a siphon effect and helps to draw water into the pipe (think of a pond skimmer).
 This also helps to siphon the floating particles through the overflow.
 If PVC piping is used, an angle of 11 or 22 degrees cut across the pipe is recommended.
 The WISY Multifunction Overflow Devices contain this angle already.
 See "ITEM A" below for an example.